Patrickwyl/STA442-19Fall/README.md

 Assignment 3: 9.5/10 \
 Assignment 4: 8.5/10
 ## Important
-As per University of Toronto's policy on Turnitin.com, all my assignment files were (automatically) submitted to Turnitin plagiarism detection software.
-My assignment submissions has been included as source documents in the Turnitin.com reference database.
-My assignment and lab/project works here are not intended to be reused for any academic purposes.
+As per University of Toronto's policy on Turnitin.com, all my assignment/lab/project files were (automatically) submitted to Turnitin plagiarism detection software.
+My assignment/lab/project submissions has been included as source documents in the Turnitin.com reference database.
+My assignment/lab/project works here are not intended to be reused for any academic purposes.